Plays

 Charlie: I deny…., that I deny…..

 Jake: Ooooof! (to himself) What if he is innocent… (halts) I still despair of him, his kind!
-His certainties, his satisfactions, his silent rage… His simple complexities, unhappy selling shoes, vegetables…crying for himself, looking for much more… never getting an embrace… arrested… mindless… forever getting even…dangerous…sadly, independently healthy… defiant… inexhaustible.
+His certainties, his satisfactions, his silent anger… His simple complexities, unhappy selling shoes, vegetables…crying for himself, looking for much more… never getting an embrace… arrested… mindless… forever getting even…dangerous…sadly, independently healthy… defiant… inexhaustible.

 Charlie: That’s all gone …